jericop/pr-compliance-app/README.md

 # pr-compliance-app
-This GitHub App create a status check on all PR commits that require user input to ensure compliance.
+This GitHub App create a status check on all PRs that require user action before they can be merged.